bringhurst/pumpkin-pie/README.md

 ## Step-by-step

 1. Whip it.
 Whip it good.
+Keep whipping until you heave stiff peaks.
 2. See step 1.